-Utilities like PG&E must determine the revenue they need to serve customers safely and reliably and then propose what rate should be charged to recover that money from customers.
+We determine the revenue we need to serve customers safely and reliably and then propose what rate should be charged to recover that money from customers.

-The application describes the upgrade required or a new program or service, along with the annual or multi-year costs and impact on rates.
+The application describes the upgrade required or a new program or service.
+It also includes the costs and impact on rates.

-PG&E files every four years for the CPUC to review and authorize revenues collected for certain electric generation and distribution and natural gas transmission, storage and distribution operations costs.
+We file every four years for the CPUC to review and authorize revenues collected for certain electric generation and distribution and natural gas transmission, storage and distribution operations costs.

 In addition to the CPUC, the Federal Energy Regulatory Commission approves the retail electric transmission portion of rates.

 Weather and climate play a role in determining your bill.
 Energy usage is generally higher in warmer climates in the summer and in colder climates in the winter leading to seasonally higher bills.

 Customers living in hotter areas receive more electricity at the lowest rate due to home and business-cooling needs.

-PG&E is investing in new technologies and modernizing the electric and gas systems so that our transition to clean energy can be safe, reliable, and affordable.
+We are investing in new technologies and modernizing the electric and gas systems so that our transition to clean energy can be safe, reliable, and affordable.

 The money you pay:

 California is leading the way to a cleaner energy future.
-Over 93% of our power is already greenhouse-gas-free.
+Over 96% of our power is already greenhouse-gas-free.

 California is the fifth largest economy in the world and a state of innovators and changemakers.